erikkoenen/metachronogram/README.md

-    This script is intended to graft ultrametric subtrees into an ultrametric (time-calibrated) backbone phylogeny as a means to combine different phylogenetic datasets (e.g. grafting Sanger-sequenced species level trees onto an NGS backbone) into a so-called meta-tree (sensu Funk & Specht, 2007) or glomogram (sensu Soltis et al., 2009), but since the procedure used here is different and relies on ultrametric/dated trees, we refer to them as metachronograms.
+    This script is intended to graft ultrametric subtrees into an ultrametric (time-calibrated) backbone phylogeny as a means to combine different phylogenetic datasets (e.g. grafting Sanger-sequenced species level trees onto an NGS backbone) into a so-called meta-tree (sensu Funk & Specht, 2007) or glomogram (sensu Marazzi et al., 2010), but since the procedure used here is different and relies on ultrametric/dated trees, we refer to them as metachronograms.

 **Instructions:**